juliogomez/devops/README.md

 You are now in!
 You will see that it automatically shows the repository you created in GoGS.
 Everything works!

-In order to interact with Drone from your laptop you will need to [install Drone CLI](http://docs.drone.io/cli-installation/), and then configure it.
+In order to interact with Drone from your workstation you will need to [install Drone CLI](http://docs.drone.io/cli-installation/), and then configure it.
 You can get your token from Drone web interface, clicking on the 3-line list icon on the top right.

 ```shell
 export DRONE_SERVER=http://<Drone_DNS_entry>